Food Services

 Tossed Salad

-WG Bagel w/ Butter/Cream Cheese (V)
+WG Bagel w/Butter or Cream Cheese

-Assorted Fresh Fruit & Veggies
+Assorted Fresh Fruit and Veggies

-8 oz Low Fat Milk
+8 oz.
+Low Fat Milk

 Day 6

-WG Chicken Patty sandwich on WG Bun
+WG Chicken Patty Sandwich on WG Bun

 Chicken Breast (H)